radixdlt/radixdlt-scrypto/.github/pull_request_template.md

 INSTRUCTIONS:
 This section is to provide recommendations to consumers of this repo about how they should handle breaking changes, or integrate new features.
-The two key stakeholder groups are DApp Developers and Internal Integrators, and there are separate sections for each.
+The two key stakeholder groups are dApp Developers and Internal Integrators, and there are separate sections for each.

 In order to allow us to compile aggregated update instructions across PRs, please tag the PR